Thank you for reading our post, please rate this article at the end.

 7 Definitive Tips to Keep Bears Away When Camping

-Bears, especially the black ones, can be docile and harmless creatures, making safe camping in a bear country possible.
+Bears, especially black ones, can be docile and harmless, making safe camping in bear country possible.

 However, hungry bears can come to your campsite to forage.
 When they smell food in your camp, they’ll do anything to get it.
 Running into a bear can also make them feel threatened, leading to a terrible attack.